MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 # Getting Started with the Microsoft Quantum Development Kit #

-A great way to get started with the Quantum Development Kit is via some of the Jupyter notebooks available in our [GitHub Quantum repository](https://github.com/Microsoft/Quantum.git).
+A great way to get started with Q# before installing the Quantum Development Kit is via some of the Jupyter notebooks available in our [GitHub Quantum repository](https://github.com/Microsoft/Quantum.git).
 In particular:

 * **[Q# Notebooks](https://github.com/Microsoft/Quantum/tree/master/Samples/src/IntroToIQSharp/Notebook.ipynb)**: explains how to compile and simulate Q# operations inside a Jupyter notebook.
 * **[Teleport](https://github.com/Microsoft/Quantum/tree/master/Samples/src/Teleportation/Notebook.ipynb)**: shows how to implement the teleport algorithm using Q#.